This website is for UK Healthcare Professionals only

 1. Allergan.
 Data on file.
 INT/0423/2016

-5. Chancellor M B, Levanovich P et al. Optimum management of overactive bladder: medication vs Botox® vs InterStim® vs Urgent® PC.
-Urol Pract 2014;1:7–12
+6. Chancellor M B, Levanovich P et al. Optimum management of overactive bladder: medication vs Botox® vs InterStim® vs Urgent® PC.
+Urol Pract.
+2014;1:7–12

-6. National Institute for Health and Care Excellence (NICE).
-NICE guideline 123.
-Urinary incontinence and pelvic organ prolapse in women: management.
-Available at: www.nice.org.uk.
-Accessed April 2022
+7. National Institute for Health and Care Excellence (NICE).
+NG123: Urinary incontinence and pelvic organ prolapse in women: management.
+Available at: https://www.nice.org.uk/guidance/ng123.
+Accessed April 2024

 Please refer to the BOTOX® Summary of Product Characteristics for further information on adverse events, contraindications and special warnings and precautions for use.